msberends/PhD_student_info/README.md

 ### UWP

+The UG provides the *universitaire werkplek* (UWP, university workspace) to all PhD students.
+It contains a desktop environment with a lot of useful software.
+Log in on <https://uwp.rug.nl> using your P-number and UG password.

 ### OneDrive

 Your UMCG email address is a Microsoft account with a lot of extra benefits.
-It allows you to install Office desktop apps on 5 conputers, to install Windows itself on (I believe) 2 computers and gives you access to many Microsoft services for free.
+It allows you to install Office desktop apps on 5 computers, to install Windows itself on (I believe) 2 computers and gives you access to many Microsoft services for free.

 One of them is OneDrive with 1 TB (1024 GB) cloud space.
+Head over to [their website](https://onedrive.live.com) and download and install OneDrive.
+Log in with your UMCG account and all will be fine.

 ### Unishare

+The UG also provides a data storage service, just like OneDrive.
+It is called Unishare, and is technically a [Nextcloud](https://www.nextcloud.com) instance.
+It is immediately available without the need to set up.
+Important about this service is that the data are stored on UG servers and your data never leave your own university.

+All staff members, including all PhD students, get 250 GB cloud space.
+You can also create guest accounts for collaborative research work with other universities.
+Log in on <https://unishare.rug.nl> using your P-number and UG password.
+Synchronisation with your local operating system can be achieved by downloading and installing the [Nextcloud sync client](https://www.nextcloud.com/install).

 ## Programming / Code